COSC3020/graph-representations-morganbugg/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.

+### Answer

+The runtime complexity of this conversion should be $\Theta(|V|^2)$ where $V$ is the number of vertices.
+The code runs through two loops, iterating through each row and column in the original matrix which has a size of $V \times V$.
+Because of this, the runtime should scale with the size of the matrix provided.

 ## Bonus

 Implement a function to convert an adjacency list to an adjacency matrix and